John Crichton-Stuart, 5th Marquess of Bute

-John Crichton-Stuart, 5th Marquess of Bute (4 August 1907 – 14 August 1956), was the son of John Crichton-Stuart, 4th Marquess of Bute, and Augusta Bellingham.
+John Crichton-Stuart, 5th Marquess of Bute (4 August 1907 – 14 August 1956), son of John Crichton-Stuart, 4th Marquess of Bute, and Augusta Bellingham, was a Scottish peer and landowner.

-Marriage and children
+Earl of Dumfries

-On 26 April 1932, he married Lady Eileen Beatrice Forbes (1912–1993), a daughter of Bernard Forbes, 8th Earl of Granard, by his wife Beatrice Mills, an American socialite who was the daughter of Ogden Mills.
+On 26 April 1932, as the then Earl of Dumfries, he married Lady Eileen Beatrice Forbes (1912–1993), a daughter of Bernard Forbes, 8th Earl of Granard, by his wife Beatrice Mills, an American socialite who was the daughter of Ogden Mills.
 They had four children: